ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-graphql-api-with-ballerina.md

 ![Run the service](/learn/images/featured-scenarios/write-a-graphql-api-with-ballerina/run-the-service.gif)

->**Info:** Alternatively, you can run this service by navigating to the project root (i.e., the `covid19` directory) and executing the `bal run` command.
+>**Info:** Alternatively, you can run this service by navigating to the project root (i.e., the `graphql-service` directory) and executing the `bal run` command.
 The console should have warning logs related to the isolatedness of resources.
 It is a built-in service concurrency safety feature of Ballerina.

 You should see the output similar to the following in the Terminal.

 ```
 Compiling source
-        featured_scenarios/write_a_graphql_api:0.1.0
+        featured_scenarios/graphql_service:0.1.0
 HINT [main.bal:(41:5,41:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
 HINT [main.bal:(46:5,46:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method
 HINT [main.bal:(54:5,54:5)] concurrent calls will not be made to this method since the method is not an 'isolated' method